Plantation complexes in the Southern United States: Slave quarters

-Famous landscape designer Frederick Law Olmsted had this recollection of a visit to plantations along the Georgia coast in 1855:
+Landscape designer Frederick Law Olmsted had this recollection of a visit to plantations along the Georgia coast in 1855:

 In the afternoon, I left the main road, and, towards night, reached a much more cultivated district.
 The forest of pines extended uninterruptedly on one side of the way, but on the other was a continued succession of very large fields, or rich dark soil – evidently reclaimed swamp-land – which had been cultivated the previous year, in Sea Island cotton, or maize.
 Beyond them, a flat surface of still lower land, with a silver thread of water curling through it, extended, Holland-like, to the horizon.
 Usually at as great a distance as a quarter of a mile from the road, and from a half mile to a mile apart, were the residences of the planters – large white houses, with groves of evergreen trees about them; and between these and the road were little villages of slave-cabins ...
 The cottages were framed buildings, boarded on the outside, with shingle roofs and brick chimneys; they stood fifty feet apart, with gardens and pig-yards ...
 At the head of the settlement, in a garden looking down the street, was an overseer's house, and here the road divided, running each way at right angles; on one side to barns and a landing on the river, on the other toward the mansion ...